| Title: | Variable Selection in Partial Least Squares |

 This is an iterative elimination procedure where a measure of predictor importance is computed after fitting a PLSR model (with complexity chosen based on predictive performance).
 The importance measure is used both to re-scale the original X-variables and to eliminate the least important variables before subsequent model re-fitting

-The IPW implementation was corrected in plsVarSel
+The IPW implementation was corrected in plsVarSel version 0.9.5.
+For backward

-compatibility the old implementation is included as ipw_pls_legacy
+compatibility the old implementation is included as ipw_pls_legacy.

 Returns a vector of variable numbers corresponding to the model having lowest prediction error.